ros-navigation/navigation2/doc/tb3_tutorial/README.md

 If Gazebo prints "plugin can't be found" error message, try running it again

-    soruce /opt/ros/dashing/setup.bash
+    source ~/ros2_all_ws/ros2_ws/install/setup.bash

-You should see a similar result.
+Once Gazebo is launched, you should see a similar result.
 Now let's publish to a topic to move our robot.

 ![enter image description here](https://github.com/mlherd/ros2/blob/master/img/Screenshot%20from%202019-06-27%2010-08-56.png?raw=true)

+Publishing this message to cmd_demo will move the robot forward.

      ros2 topic pub /demo/cmd_demo geometry_msgs/Twist '{linear: {x: 1.0}}' -1